cravies/zeek/README.md

 # zeek
-Learning Zeekscript (config language for Zeek, open source network security monitor
+Learning Zeek, the language which powers the open source network security monitor of the same name.